thkukuk/atomic-updates_and_etc/README.md

 If we wouldn't install `/etc/sysctl.conf`, sysctl would be already a great example for how this problems can be solved.
 Same for dracut, it works the same way, including that `/etc/dracut.conf` only contains the comment where to put the configuration.

+Or RPM: we have `/etc/rpm` and `/usr/lib/rpm`.
+On openSUSE, `/etc/rpm` contains many distribution specific macro files, like `/usr/lib/rpm` does.
+Why has the user to search in both directories?
+Why not use only `/usr/lib/rpm` for distribution specific files and the user can use /etc/rpm for his personal macros?
+The RPM documentation clearly states: `/usr/lib/rpm/macros` is the system default, per-system adjustements should go to `/etc/rpm` and user changes to `~/.rpmmacros`.

-For logrotate this could mean:
+An adjustement for logrotate could look like:
 * Install `logrotate.conf` in `/usr/share/defaults/logrotate`
 * Have two include directories:
   * `/usr/share/defaults/logrotate/logrotate.d` for distributor config files
   * `/etc/logrotate.d` for local config files

-For glibc/ldconfig this could mean:
+For glibc/ldconfig a solution could look like:
 * mv `/etc/ld.so.conf` to `/usr/share/defaults/ldconfig/ld.so.conf`
 * `/usr/share/defaults/ldconfig/ld.so.conf.d` for distribution specific paths, e.g. libgraphivz6
-* `/etc/ld.so.conf.d` for local changes
+* `/etc/ld.so.conf.d` for local changes, like nvidia-gfxG04.conf

-By a simple packaging change, all problems with atomic updates and "Factory Reset" are solved.
+By a simple packaging changes, many problems with atomic updates and "Factory Reset" were alreadz solved.
 There are many more packages for which the problem could be solved relative simple by changes in how it gets packaged.

 #### Formal Proposal